TerjeKir/weiss/README.md

   The number of threads to use for searching.

 * #### SyzygyPath
   Path to syzygy tablebase files.
+Uses [Pyrrhic](https://github.com/AndyGrant/Pyrrhic) library.

 * #### MultiPV
   Output the N best lines when searching.
 Leave at 1 for best performance.